Abd-al-RahmanH/SpecWiz/README.md

 <div align="left">
   <img src="images/specwiz.png" alt="SpecWiz Logo" width="200">
 </div>

-# SpecWiz: Retrieval Augmented generation (RAG) chatbot using IBM Watsox AI Model, Langchain, ChromaDB, and Streamlit
+## SpecWiz: Retrieval Augmented generation (RAG) chatbot using IBM Watsox AI Model, Langchain, ChromaDB, and Streamlit

+SpecWiz is a cutting-edge Retrieval Augmented Generation (RAG) chatbot designed to revolutionize how you engage with documents.
+Leveraging the power of IBM WatsonX AI Model, Langchain, ChromaDB, and Streamlit, SpecWiz offers a seamless and intuitive platform for exploring and interacting with PDF files.

 **SpecWiz** supports PDF files.